sktybucdred/todo/README.md

 # todo
-Basic to do list app, created using Spring Boot 6 with H2 database
+Basic to do list app, created using Spring Boot 6 with H2 database,
+# code is on master